tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 # Introduction

-A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
-New Post-Quantum Cryptograph (PQC) algorithms for digital signature were recently published like NIST {{ML-DSA}}, however consider potential flaws in the new algorithm's specifications and implementations, it will take time for these new PQC algorithms to be field proven.
+A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptographic algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
+New Post-Quantum Cryptographic (PQC) algorithms for digital signature were recently published like NIST {{ML-DSA}}, however by considering potential flaws in the new algorithm's specifications and implementations, it will take time for these new PQC algorithms to be field proven.
 So it is risky to only use PQC algorithms before they are mature.
 There is more detailed discussion on motivation of a hybrid approach for authentication in {{Section 1.3 of I-D.ietf-pquip-hybrid-signature-spectrums}}.

 This document describes an IKEv2 hybrid authentication scheme that contains both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.

-Each IPsec peer announce the support of hybrid authentication via SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, generates and verifies AUTH payload using composite signature like the procedures defined in {{I-D.ietf-lamps-pq-composite-sigs}}.
+Each IPsec peer announces the support of hybrid authentication via SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, generates and verifies AUTH payload using composite signature like the procedures defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

-While only ML-DSA is specified as the PQC algorithm, the approach in this document could be a general framework that for all PQC and traditional algorithms.
+The approach in this document could be a general framework that for all PQC and traditional algorithms, the combinations of ML-DSA variants and traditional algorithms are considered as instantiations of the general framework.

 Following two types of setup are covered: